 Trust is What NSF/ANSI Certification is All About

 Do a quick google search for water filters.
 You’ll find systems making all sorts of performance claims, but how do you know that you can trust that these claims?
 The answer is independent NSF/ANSI certification.

 The best rule of thumb is to confirm that the system’s claims have been certified by a trusted third-party source.
 Without much regulation, water filtration manufacturers are able to make their own claims.
 Sadly, this has led to an industry riddled with false and unvalidated performance claims.
-NSF/ANSI certification from a trusted independent source ensures that the filtration products you’re using actually remove the contaminants that you’re worried about.
+NSF/ANSI certification, from a trusted independent laboratory, ensures that your water filtration system removes the contaminants you’re worried about.

 What Does NSF/ANSI Certification Mean?

 There are no federal guidelines that currently exist for residential water filters.
-Because of this, voluntary national standards have been developed.
-If you’re looking at a water filter with an NSF/ANSI claim, it means that the product should have been tested and certified by an accredited laboratory for one or more of the specific NSF/ANSI Standards.
+Because of this, voluntary national testing standards were developed.
+This set of national standards for water filter systems are NSF/ANSI Standards.
+If you’re looking at a water filter with NSF/ANSI certification claims, that system should have been tested and certified by an accredited third-party laboratory for one or more of the NSF/ANSI Standards.

-- NSF/ANSI 42 – Filters with this certification have been confirmed to reduce aesthetic impurities like taste, odor, and chlorine.
+- NSF/ANSI 42 – Filters with this certification reduce aesthetic impurities like taste, odor, and chlorine.

-- NSF/ANSI 53 – Filters with this certification are tested and confirmed to reduce contaminants with negative health effects.
-Every product with this certification should have a performance data sheet that will list all of the contaminants that are reduced.
+- NSF/ANSI 53 – Filters with this certification reduce contaminants with negative health effects, such as lead, mercury, and cysts.
+Every product with this certification must have a performance data sheet.
+A performance data sheet lists all of the contaminants that the system reduces and the percentage of reduction.

 - NSF/ANSI 177 – This is the only certification standard available for shower filtration, which certifies that the system reduces free available chlorine.

-- NSF/ANSI 401 – Filters with this certification have been tested and verified to reduce at least one of 15 emerging contaminants.
-They include contaminants that are not yet regulated by the EPA, such as pharmaceuticals, hormones and detergents.
-These contaminants should be listed individually on a product’s performance data sheet.
+- NSF/ANSI 401 – Filters with this certification reduce at least one of 15 emerging contaminants.
+These contaminants are not yet regulated by the EPA, such as pharmaceuticals, hormones, pesticides, and detergents.
+You will find these contaminants listed on a certified product’s performance data sheet.

-- NSF P473 – Filters with this certification have been confirmed to remove PFOA/PFOS.
+- NSF P473 – Filters with this certification remove PFOA/PFOS.